Amogh25/Music-Player/README.md

 # Music-Player with JavaScript

-The full code for music player web application is designed along with the necessary following functions
+The full code for music player web application is given along with the necessary following functions

 Function
 1) Random Song